dtonhofer/prolog_notes/swipl_notes/about_dif.md

 B = y.
 ```

-## Extensive Example, with implication
+## Example, with implication

-Here is a more extensive example which also reveals a problematic interaction with `->/2`.
-Gotta ask about that!
+This is unexpected:

 ```logtalk
 magic_of_dif_above(A,B,W) :-